 Please note: You must be using OptimizePress version 2.5.7 or above for PlusPack features to function correctly

-We've split the main dashboard into 3 separate rows: A row containing the ' Experiments' and 'Stats' buttons, which we'll get to a bit later, a row containing a list of your experiments.
+Experiments\’ and \’Stats\’ buttons, which we\’ll get to a bit later, a row containing a list of your experiments.
 And a third row containing a further breakdown of each of your experiments.

-Clicking on the ' Test Name' in your experiment listings will expand and show a further detailed stats area of that experiment in the third row.
+Test Name\’ in your experiment listings will expand and show a further detailed stats area of that experiment in the third row.

 The detailed stats area will consist of 5 stats: